 Action Items For Planning Your Hikes

 2. Journal or create a sheet with the next 10 hikes you wish to accomplish.
 Write this out in a list format.
 Start with listing Hike 1, 2, 3… and so on.
 Next to the hike number, write where you would like to go, and when you will complete the hike by.
-Push yourself out of your comfort zone every 3-5+ hikes or so, and go longer; maybe adding in a little elevation gain, etc. Use this list as a guideline for your next hikes, and then check back to see your progress, and where you are with your goal setting.
+Push yourself out of your comfort zone every three to five hikes or so, and go longer; maybe adding in a little elevation gain, etc. Use this list as a guideline for your next hikes, and then check back to see your progress, and where you are with your goal setting.
 We also recommend you pencil in these hikes on your calendar to help keep on track and committed!

 Example of Hike List:

 Hike 1 – Top of the World – Complete by 05/15